A Beautiful World

-A Beautiful World is the debut studio album by American singer-songwriter Robin Thicke.
+A Beautiful World is the debut studio album by American singer-songwriter Robin Thicke, then known simply as Thicke.
 Originally released on October 15, 2002, the album went under the name Cherry Blue Skies but was later renamed.
-On April 15, 2003; the album was reissued and features the extra tracks "A Beautiful World" and "She's Gangsta".
-The woman featured on the cover of the album is Paula Patton, who was Thicke's then-girlfriend and his future ex-wife.
+On April 15, 2003, the album was reissued and features the extra tracks "A Beautiful World" and "She's Gangsta".
+The woman featured on the cover of the album is Paula Patton, who was Thicke's then-girlfriend and his future (now ex-) wife.
+As of January 2012, the album has sold 119,000 copies in the United States.
+"Oh Shooter" was covered by Lil Wayne as "Shooter".

 Background

-Speaking of the album's creation process, Thicke told Billboard “I had no idea what I was doing while I was doing it.
+Speaking of the album's creation process, Thicke told Billboard: “I had no idea what I was doing while I was doing it.
 I just made decisions based on what sounds good and feels good.
 If something started with a rock-guitar sound and it was a good riff, I would just keep going with it.
 If it was a hip-hop drum beat, I'd work with it."

 Reflecting on the album in 2008, Thicke described it as an “expression and the limitless possibilities of music" and said, "I just tried to do anything and everything on it.”

-Chart performance

-The album managed to reach at number 152 on the US Billboard 200 chart, while it peaked at number 4 on the Billboard's Top Heatseekers album chart.
-As of January 2012, the album has sold 119,000 copies in the United States.

 Track listing

-All tracks produced by Robin Thicke and Pro Jay.
+All tracks written by Robin Thicke, except where it's co-credited.